 Get in touch!

-If you’re interested in helping to build up the AI safety community at universities, please fill out our interest form here, and we’ll reach out for a call to discuss next steps!
-It only takes a minute (and you’ll also receive a link to get a free book!).
+If you’re interested in helping to build up the AI safety community at universities, please fill out this interest form here!

 Thanks to Justis Mills, Jamie Bernardi, Luise Wöhlke, Anjay Friedman, and Thomas Woodside for providing suggestions and feedback on this post!
 All mistakes are my own.